montagestudio/firefly/README.md

 For ease of debugging and inspecting the swarm, you may add a swarm visualizer service to a cluster manager node.
 The visualizer provides a UI to see the different nodes in your swarm, see which services are running where, and what the status of every container is.
 Create the visualizer:

 ```
-docker run -it -d --rm --name swarm-visualizer \
+docker service create -d --name swarm-visualizer \
   -p 5001:8080 \
-  -v /var/run/docker.sock:/var/run/docker.sock \
+  --mount type=bind,source=/var/run/docker.sock,destination=/var/run/docker.sock \
   dockersamples/visualizer
 ```

-This will create the visualizer on the "firefly1" machine.
-The interface is accessible at <FIREFLY1 IP ADDR>:5001.
-Note that because the visualizer is not a service, it will not be accessible from other nodes in the swarm.
+This will create a web application at 127.0.0.1:5001.
+You can use this to see which services as currently deployed.

 ### Build images